Animals matter

 Many of us have had the good fortune to know some animals as individuals.
 We care for the animals we share our house with and we get to know their personality and their wants and needs.
 We form emotional bonds with animals and even see them as members of our family.
 Most people really care about animals.

-While we will go out of our way to care for a dog or a cat, most of us have a completely different relationship to the animals we eat, such as cows, pigs, chickens and fish.
+While we will go out of our way to care for a dog or a cat, most of us have a completely different relationship to the animals we eat, such as cows, pigs, chickens and fishes.
 Yet, like dogs and cats, these animals also have the capacity to feel emotions like joy and pain, bonding and loss.
 Most of us believe that unnecessary violence against animals is unacceptable, so why do we eat and wear animals and exploit them in other ways?
-Humans can be healthy and thrive without eating or using animal products, so why do we do it?
+Humans do not need to eat or use animal products in order to live well, so why do we continue to treat animals as resources for human use?

 "If we could live happy and healthy lives without harming others, why wouldn't we?"